 Static, pre-defined reporting is so 2010!
 Self-service BI is today’s standard.
-But in an environment with literally thousands of users, even small license fees add up to high costs.
+But in an environment with literally thousands of users, even small licence fees add up to high costs.
 Embedding Power BI offers an interesting – and cost-effective – way around this.

 Unlimited number of users

 Part of a company’s digital strategy is convenience for the customer.
 A user-friendly app or webpage makes the life of the customer easy.
 Depending on the company’s business, the app may show all sorts of information, from purchased books to energy usage or data consumption.
-The information – based on data visualization – reflects the customer’s behavior, which may be of great value for that customer and underlines the company’s unique selling proposition.
+The information – based on data visualisation – reflects the customer’s behaviour, which may be of great value for that customer and underlines the company’s unique selling proposition.

 Example of Power BI dashboard embedded in a company portal.
 Source: Microsoft.com.

 The only thing the users can’t do, is make new reports.
-To make that happen, every user would indeed need a Power BI license.
+To make that happen, every user would indeed need a Power BI licence.
 Another thing to keep costs under control, is the need to set up Power BI correctly on Azure.
 We share more about that – and some of the other technicalities, including coping with multi-language reporting – in one of the other posts in our Power BI blog series.

 Example of Power BI dashboard embedded in a company portal.
 Source: Microsoft.com.